 However, your Allison 1000 transmission will limit performance before the pistons do.
 The Allison can handle about 450-500whp before it needs to be built.
 But, to run 450whp+ on it you will need a TCM tune to keep it reliable.
 Keep this in mind as the mods on this list will easily push you into 450whp territory.

 The stock turbo can handle around 550whp until it needs to be upgraded.
 A lift pump is recommended once you are around the 500whp mark.
 Fortunately, with a lift pump you won’t need injector upgrades until somewhere around the 600whp mark.

 - 4″ or 5″ exhaust

-The best bang-for-the-buck LMM mod is a tuner.
+The best bang-for-the-buck LMM Durmax upgrade is a tuner.
 A simple tuner can add up to 100whp for just a few hundred bucks.
-There are a few options for tuning the LMM.
-You can either buy a handheld flash tuner like an SCT or Edge device, or you can get custom tuning with something like EFI Live.

 EFI Live is probably the most powerful tuning software for Duramax engines.
 You can also buy pre-built tuning packages for EFI Live so that it works more similarly to a handheld pre-loaded tuner.
-One of the best benefits of this software is that it also offers transmission tuning.
-As we mentioned previously, TCM tuning is highly recommended for 450whp+.
-Considering a tune can just about get you here alone, we absolutely recommend getting your transmission tuned too.
+One of the best benefits of this software is that it also offers transmission tuning which is recommended since tuning can almost get you to 450whp alone.

-There are a lot of routes you can go here but there is no question tuning is the best mod for the LMM.
-If you just want some solid and easy power gains, you can stick to something like SCT, Edge, Bully Dog, etc. If you are looking for more robust tuning capabilities then we recommend EFI Live.
+If you just want some solid and easy power gains, you can stick to something like SCT, Edge, Bully Dog, etc. These are great options that are more cost effective, but if you are looking for more robust tuning capabilities then we recommend EFI Live.

 - 30-100+whp and torque gains